A Theory of the Risk for Optimization with Relaxation and its Application to Support Vector Machines: Application to Support Vector Methods

 \subsection{Support Vector Data Description - SVDD}

 Support Vector Data Description is a data-driven technique used to identify a portion of space that covers most of the probabilistic mass from which data have been generated, while including little superfluous space.
-SVDD creates a spherically shaped form and, analogous to SVR, it can be made more flexible by a lifting into a feature space.
+SVDD creates a spherically shaped form and, analogous to SVR, it can be made more flexible by lifting the data into a feature space so as to obtain more complex geometries in the original measurement space.
 See e.g. \cite{TaxDuin2004} for a more comprehensive description.
+See also \cite{CreColKenGie2019} for an approach that allows one to apply SVDD to more complex geometries when working directly in the measurement space.

-Let $\{\mathbf{p}_i\}_{i=1}^N$ be an independent data set in a Hilbert space $\mathcal{P}$ sampled from a common probability distribution.
-These points can be raw data or, in complete analogy with the discussion in Remark \ref{remark-lifting}, data lifted into a feature space by by means of a map $\varphi(\cdot)$.
+Let $\{\delta_i\}_{i=1}^N = \{\mathbf{p}_i\}_{i=1}^N$ be an independent data set in a Hilbert space $\mathcal{P}$ drawn from a common probability distribution $\prob$.
+These points can be raw data or, in complete analogy with the discussion in Remark \ref{remark-lifting}, data lifted into a feature space by means of a map $\varphi(\cdot)$.
 SVDD constructs a sphere in $\mathcal{P}$ by solving the following optimization program: